OSOceanAcoustics/echopop/docs/theory/stratification.md

+## Stratification schemes used in the hake survey
+For Pacific hake, two types of stratifications are used:

+- **INPFC**: Stratification set by the International North Pacific Fisheries Commission (INFPC) that is based solely on latitude.
+The US-Canada bienniel hake survey region encompasses 6 strata.
+- **KS**: Stratification determined based on the Kolomogorov-Smirnov test for differences of the fish length distributions across survey hauls.

 ## Jolly-Hampton stratified sampling
 Jolly and Hampton {cite:p}`jolly_hampton_1990` proposed a method to provide a coefficient of variation ($\textit{CV}$) for the entire survey by weighting biomass estimates across all strata to derive estimates of the mean and variance of the biomass density.